https://ltn-global-website.s3.amazonaws.com/content/_bannerWebp/How-to-achieve-zero-latency-in-your-video-streams.webp

 Implement low-latency video streaming protocols

 Choosing the right streaming protocol might be the most important piece of the video latency puzzle.
 Traditional streaming protocols like HLS (HTTP Live Streaming) and DASH (Dynamic Adaptive Streaming over HTTP) are widely supported but can introduce latency.
-New low-latency video streaming protocols like WebRTC (Web Real-Time Communication), SRT (Secure Reliable Transport), and CMAF (Common Media Application Format) are designed specifically for low- and ultra-low-latency video streaming.
+New low-latency video streaming protocols like WebRTC (Web Real-Time Communication), SRT (Secure Reliable Transport), and CMAF (Common Media Application Format) can also help reduce live event latency.

 Choosing the best low-latency streaming solution

 As the demand for real-time content delivery continues to grow, executives are under pressure to solve the problem of video latency.
-You need to understand not only what latency in streaming is, but how to fix it.
-Thankfully, streaming technology is only getting better, and it’s easier than ever to deliver high-quality, low-latency video to global audiences.
+Here’s what to look for so that you can deliver high-quality, low-latency video to global audiences.

 Whether you’re looking to enhance live sports broadcasts, improve interactive streaming experiences, or simply stay ahead in the competitive landscape, LTN has low-latency video streaming solutions to meet your needs.
 With LTN, you can be confident your content will reach viewers with minimal delay and maximum impact.
-Reach out for a demo today to see how we can help you stay ahead of the streaming curve.
+Reach out for a demo today to see how we can help you solve video latency issues and stay ahead of the streaming curve.